prof-cordell-classes/f19-bbb-fieldbook-larissaaiko/reading-prep/2019-10-06-readingPrep-Binding.md

 	Layflat binding reminds me of the board books that they have for kids.

 3. I wonder what Zachary Petit's article, “Letterpress Goes for a Hike: The Printed Walk” has to do with binding?
 I thought the article was interesting and Lindsay's kickstarter project was very creating but I don't think it related much to binding.
 The word "binding" isn't even mentioned once in the entire article.
 I wonder if she ever got Lyme disease.
 Overall, interesting article to read but failed to understand the relevance of it to this week's topic of "binding".
+	Update: Would Lindsay be considered a writer?
+With what she created, is she a writer or an artist?

+	Notes:
+		- Marx's manifesto.
+		- media clashing with the story.
+		- "The name of this book is secret"